adjective (pricklier, prickliest)

 - He had the distinct prickly sensation on the back of his neck that usually meant he was being watched.

 - 2(Of a person) ready to take offence: she came across as prickly and generally difficultMore example sentences

 irritable, irascible, peevish, fractious, fretful, cross, crabbed, crabby, crotchety, cantankerous, curmudgeonly, disagreeable, miserable, morose, petulant, pettish, peppery, on edge, edgy, impatient, complaining, querulous, bitter, moody, huffy, grumpy, scratchy, ill-tempered, bad-tempered, ill-natured, ill-humoured, sullen, surly, sulky, sour, churlish, touchy, testy, tetchy, grouchy, snappish, waspish, crusty, bilious, liverish, dyspeptic, splenetic, cholericNorth American • informal peckish, soreheadedAustralian/New Zealand • informal snaky

 - I have learnt how to establish a healthy working rapport with difficult, prickly people with whom I have precious little in common.

 - People are prickly and difficult, but things - ah, they're a different matter.

 - His sometimes prickly personality could work against him.

-- 2.1Liable to cause someone to take offense: this is a prickly subjectMore example sentences
+- 2.1(Of a subject, issue, etc.) likely to cause offence or controversy: this is a prickly subjectMore example sentences

 - You never have to worry that Mowat will press his interviewees on prickly issues.